LorisFriedel/best-time-to-meet-gcal/README.md

 ## Timezone-Aware Scheduling

-The tool automatically detects each attendee's calendar timezone and optimizes meeting times accordingly:
+The tool automatically detects each attendee's calendar timezone and ensures meetings are scheduled within everyone's working hours:

 1. **Automatic Detection**: Fetches timezone from each Google Calendar
-2. **Working Hours Adjustment**: Applies the same working hours (e.g., 9 AM - 5 PM) but in each attendee's local timezone
+2. **Working Hours Enforcement**: Being outside working hours (e.g., 9 AM - 5 PM in their local timezone) is counted as a conflict
-3. **Smart Scoring**: Each meeting slot gets a "Timezone Score" (0-100%) indicating what percentage of available attendees would be within their working hours
+3. **Conflict Types**: The tool clearly distinguishes between:
-4. **Daily Summary**: The "AVAILABILITY SUMMARY BY DAY" now shows the best timezone score for each day, helping you identify days with the most timezone-friendly options
+   - 📅 Calendar conflicts: When someone has another meeting
-5. **Combined Optimization**: Final ranking considers both:
+   - ⏰ Working hours conflicts: When the time falls outside someone's working hours
-   - Calendar conflicts (70% weight)
+4. **Unified Conflict Percentage**: Both types of conflicts contribute to the overall conflict percentage
-   - Timezone compatibility (30% weight)
+5. **Smart Prioritization**: When conflict percentages are equal, slots with fewer working hours violations are preferred

-This ensures meetings are scheduled at times that work well for distributed teams across different time zones.
+This ensures meetings are scheduled at times that respect everyone's working hours across different time zones, treating timezone incompatibility as seriously as calendar conflicts.

 ## Mailing List Support